2014 Newark mayoral election: Neighborhood vs. Downtown development

 Two major projects, the New Jersey Performing Arts Center and the Prudential Center were built during the James-era.
 During his mayoralty, many of the city's high-rise housing projects were vacated and replaced with low-rise, mixed-income, mixed use and developments.

 Booker's mayoralty and personal celebrity drew much media attention to Newark.
 While he enjoyed high ratings from city residents his legacy has received mixed reviews.
 While during his tenure there had been millions of dollars of investment in Downtown development, with many projects still to come on line, there is persistent underemployment and high murder rates in many of the city's neighborhoods.

 "Food desert"

-A food desert is a neighborhood where there is a shortage of places buy food.
+A food desert is a neighborhood where there is a shortage of places to buy food.
 Despite the closure of a new supermarket one year after its opening, several have opened or are planned to open in the city.